 From then on, any time you mouse over the highlighted area, it will show the text note.

-We’ve also improved the style dialog box for highlighting.
+Each of these drawn objects also has its own Style dialog box so you can fine-tune the appearance of the highlights.
 As you change the slider bars, you will instantly see what the highlight would look like.
 Importantly, you can also make the opacity so low as to be totally invisible.
 This is useful if you want to put text notes on a chart without having any visible shape showing.

 The entry of text notes is the “input” that Slopers contribute.
 The “output” is just as interesting, however, because you can search through the text notes of all Slopers to see the charts they have posted and what their annotations are.